 Myers-Briggs Type Indicator

-Probably the most well-known personality test, the Myers-Briggs uses a combination of letters to determine the kind of person you are.
+Probably the most well-known personality tests, the Myers-Briggs test uses a combination of letters to determine the kind of person you are.
 Your results are deduced based on whether you prefer to focus on your inside or outside world, introvert or extrovert.
 How you handle information, sensing or intuition.
 How you handle making decisions, thinking or feeling.
 And finally, dealing with the outside world, judging or perceiving.

 My Myers-Briggs type is ISFJ.
 I am an introvert that senses information, makes decisions based on feelings and judges the outside world.
 Fun fact: my husband is the exact opposite!